omaraflak/omaraflak.github.io/markdown/virtual-machine.md

         return int.from_bytes(bytes(data))
 ```

-And if you run the previous program you will see... the **fibonacci** sequence!
+If you run the previous program you will see... the **fibonacci** sequence!
 How?!

 Let's understand how this works by examples.
 I wrote a small assembler program which allows us to write instructions using their name.
 Anything following a `#` is a comment.

 ## Example 1

+In this example, we add 4 and 5 together and print the result on the screen.
+I have commented out the content of the stack at each step.
+Click the `Run` button to start the VM!

 <textarea style="width: 100%; height: 200px; resize: vertical;" id="assembly1"></textarea>
 <input id="execute1" type="button" value="Run">